eacarras/backend_with_go/first_steps/README.md

 https://golang.org/

 ## Files
-### hello_world.go
+### Hello World
 A simple Hello World print in console but after 2 seconds.

 ### Types and variables
-Show the use of variables, constants and data type.
+Show the use of variables, constants, data type and structs.

+### Functions
+Show with a calc how to use functions, if statement and closures.